appsec01ey/Endpoint-Security-Review/Endpoint Security Review.md

                (https://learn.microsoft.com/en-us/intune/intune-service/apps/app-discovered-apps)

 2. Group policy update status :
+   - Purpose : Ensure that the endpoint is receiving and applying group policy updates as expected.
+This helps enforce security settings such as password policies, firewall rules, software restrictions, and more.
+   - Command : gpresult /r [gpresult /r | findstr /c:"Last time Group Policy was applied:"]
+   - Risk    : Missing critical security configurations
+   - Note    : Check if it is possible to find status for all devices using Intune?

+3. Access to Control Panel :
    - Purpose :
    - Command :
    - Risk    :

-3. Access to Control Panel :
+4. LM Hash is not stored :
    - Purpose :
    - Command :
    - Risk    :